 “Students should always be clear about the reason they got a rejection,” says Cheng.
 Go over the paperwork with a parent, hire an education advisor, correct any errors, and gather any further documentation before starting a new application.

-Your rejection notice will tell you the main category for the denial, but may not say specifically what you said in your written application or visa interview to make the consul officer question your potential risk.
+Your rejection notice will tell you the main category for the denial, but may not specify what you said in your written application or visa interview that made the consul officer question your potential risk.

 Cheng points to the “214b” denial, which is a reference to section 214b of the Immigration and Nationality Act (INA).